 1. Who are we

 This website is operated by Link Financial Outsourcing Limited (referred to as “we”, “us” or “our” in this privacy statement).
+Honours Student Loans is a trading name of Link Financial Outsourcing Limited and draws upon the resources of any part of the Link Financial Group to provide the best customer service.
 We take privacy seriously and we are open and transparent about how we handle your personal information and about our obligations under applicable data protection laws and regulations, including the General Data Protection Regulation.

 This privacy statement explains the basis on which we will control and process any personal information we collect from you or that you may provide to us through this website or otherwise.
 We are responsible for any such personal data in our capacity as a data controller or as a data processor, as determined in accordance with applicable data protection legislation.